* This is the Consumer Version. *

 Overview of Gallbladder and Bile Duct Disorders

 The liver produces bile, a greenish yellow, thick, sticky fluid.
 Bile aids digestion by making cholesterol, fats, and fat-soluble vitamins easier to absorb from the intestine.
 Bile also helps eliminate certain waste products (mainly bilirubin and excess cholesterol) and by-products of drugs from the body.

 The biliary tract consists of small tubes (ducts) that carry bile from the liver to the gallbladder and then to the small intestine.
 The gallbladder is a small, pear-shaped sac located beneath the liver.
 It stores bile (see Gallbladder and Biliary Tract).
-When bile is needed, as when people eat, the gallbladder contracts, pushing bile through the bile ducts into the small intestine (Fig. 1: View of the Liver and Gallbladder).
+When bile is needed, as when people eat, the gallbladder contracts, pushing bile through the bile ducts into the small intestine (see Figure: View of the Liver and Gallbladder).

 The flow of bile can be blocked by the following:

 If the bile ducts are blocked, the gallbladder may become inflamed.